Join our Council or committees

 Elections take place each year as current Council members’ terms expire.
 On average, a quarter of the geographical seats come up each year.
 The majority of the special interest seats come up together once every four years.

 Council member terms are aligned with the Law Society’s annual general meeting (AGM), which is typically held in July.
-Due to the current coronavirus (COVID-19) situation, in 2020 the AGM will be held in October.
+Due to the current coronavirus (COVID-19) situation, in 2020 the AGM was held in October.

 We encourage all eligible solicitors, regardless of gender, ethnicity, age, sexual orientation or disability, to consider standing for election.